Portal Outdoor Lightweight Aluminum Review

 While quite sturdy for its thin design, the Portal's X-braces tend to bow under pressure, which causes its legs move out of place when the table is slid across the ground, loaded.
 Additionally, only two sides of the tabletop attach to the base frame, which causes the top to bow out of place if the table is accidentally lifted from the non-attached sides.
 This can be quite unfortunate if the table is loaded with your long-awaited picnic lunch.

-We were disappointed in our efforts to find specific warranty information on the Portal.
 Overall, when we weighed the table's price tag against its overall quality, we still gave it respectable durability scores, and we feel it held up nicely against our less-than-kind treatment.

 Despite being very basic and thin, this table is relatively well-made.
 It's not built to last a lifetime, but if treated as a lightweight table, we feel it could last several years.
 The Portal's major durability drawbacks are found in its moving pieces — all of the table's key joints or connections are made from plastic.